swiftlang/swift-evolution/proposals/NNNN-module-selectors.md

 ### Disambiguation for conformances

-Retroactive conformances have a similar problem to extension members--the ABI distinguishes between otherwise identical conformances in different modules, but the surface syntax has no way to resolve any ambiguity--so a feature which addressed them might be nice.
+Retroactive conformances have a similar problem to extension members—the ABI distinguishes between otherwise identical conformances in different modules, but the surface syntax has no way to resolve any ambiguity—so a feature which addressed them might be nice.
 However, there is no visible syntax associated with use of a conformance that can be qualified with a module selector, so it's difficult to address as part of this proposal.